harmindersinghk/aws-eks-terraform/README.md

     kubectl port-forward svc/frontend-external -n app 8081:80
 3. Go to http://localhost:8081/ in browser.

-Deletion:

-Uninstall Sample App
+Delete Sample App

 1. Run the Github Action called "Delete Sample App".This will delete the sample app.

-Uninstall Kubernetes Add-ons
+Delete Kubernetes Add-ons

 1. Edit ./eks-apps/delete_helm_addons.tfvars to include the vars for add-ons that need to be deleted.This can also be used to delete the add-ons selectively.Just be aware of any dependencies.
 2. Run the Github Action called "Delete Helm Addons".
 This will install the configured addons from the cluster.